An old path out of town: Albany’s interurban infrastructure

 Here’s an abutment you can see from the bridge on Dowden Avenue in Albany.
 Google captured this image in September, 2013.
 The view remains the same.

-The old right-of-way is readily apparent to your right if you’re traveling southbound on Dowden Avenue.
-From there, it connected with a building that housed the traction company’s power substation, passenger depot, and freight depot.
+The old right-of-way can be seen on your right if you’re traveling southbound on Dowden Avenue.
+From there, the track connected with a building that housed the traction company’s power substation, passenger depot, and freight depot.

 The interurban crossed Dowden Avenue around a fifth of a mile north of the bridge abutments.